BenAAndrew/Python-Image-Fetcher/README.md

   <li><b>image_download_timeout:</b> The number of seconds to wait for an image to be downloaded before abandoning</li>
   <li><b>total_images:</b> How many images you want downloaded for each of these search terms</li>
   <li><b>headers:</b> Browser headers the library uses when making requests.
 Just use this example if you're not sure what to do.
 For more information go to https://urllib3.readthedocs.io</li>
+  <li><b>browser:</b> Browser object to fetch URL's from.
+This must be an instance of a Browser which takes browser type and the path to it's driver executable.
+For more information jump to the Browser section</li>
 </ul>

 Optional Arguments;